raft-tech/TANF-app/tdrs-services/parser/docs/architecture.md

         │                                     │  return total count
 ```

 Each record type gets its own `TableWriter` goroutine.
 An additional writer handles parser error rows with a higher flush threshold (errors are typically more numerous than records).
-When `database.shadow_mode` is true, database writes use the configured `database.table_prefix` (`shadow_` by default) for Go parser-owned output tables.
-When `database.shadow_mode` is false, the effective prefix is empty and the Go parser writes to production tables.
+Django persists one parser routing decision on the production `DataFile`; reparses reuse it instead of re-evaluating rollout.
+Celery tasks carry that immutable table mode. `shadow` tasks use the configured `database.table_prefix` (`shadow_` by default), while `production` tasks use the unprefixed production tables.
+The same mode is returned to Django for post-parse finalization.

 The write layer uses a `Sink` interface, enabling two backends:
 - **DatabaseSink** -- Production path.
 Uses `pgx.CopyFrom` to write to PostgreSQL.